maxja/rustok/chapters/ch01-introducing-rust/README.md

 Introduce function to demonstrate wrong equal sign comparison.

-1. Compiler expects boolean return type as operation result, but got void type value called unit, and unit has no value.
+1. Compiler expects boolean as a return type of an operation result, but got void type value called unit, and unit has no value.

+#### In Memory Storing Control

+1. Assigning a literal number to variable, put it on Stack.
+2. Assigning a boxed `Box` value to variable, put it on Heap.
+3. Boxed variable can be wrapped in Ref Counter `Rc`.
+4. Number can be wrapped in Atomic counter `Arc`, and be access protected via `Mutex`.

 ## Questions